selsmie/honest-hotel/README.md

 Add a date entry system to allow filtering of reservations by date.
 Be able to distinguish between returning guests and first timers.
-Add details to guests, including preference, notes & memorable information.
+Add details to guests, including preferences, notes & memorable information.
 Create maximum occupancy for rooms to prevent more reservations being in one room at any time.